Rberlin42/Crypto-Project/README.md

 1. `$ python3 server.py`
 2. `$ python3 client.py`

-Give it a couple seconds to handshake, then you can send messages back and forth between client and server
+Give it a couple seconds to handshake, then you can send messages back and forth between client and server.

+To terminate the connection, either the client or server can send the message "quit".